 - Bodily injury liability, for injuries to people while on the boat

 - Property damage liability, which pays for damage your boat causes to other people’s property

 - Guest passenger liability, which pays for legal expenses of someone driving your boat with your permission

 - Medical payments, which pays for expenses for you and your passengers

 Doesn’t cover — No

 - Damage from mold, insects, and zebra mussels

 There is a considerable amount of difference between insurance companies regarding what they will cover, what they require, and what may constitute an extra charge.
-So, when shopping around for insurance for you boat, you should consider the following tidbits.
+So, when shopping around for insurance for your boat, you should consider the following tidbits: